-Vendors are to receive approval from Supply Chain prior to providing gifts, promotional materials or other incentive programs.
+Suppliers are to receive approval from Supply Chain prior to providing gifts, promotional materials or other incentive programs.
 Funding of social events is prohibited and health authority Sponsorship/Solicitation policies are to be followed for all donations.

-It is the responsibility of vendors who sponsor funded research, including post-marketing studies, to assure the essential integrity of research design.
+It is the responsibility of suppliers who sponsor funded research, including post-marketing studies, to assure the essential integrity of research design.
 Sponsors must ensure that prospective investigators seek and obtain approval of all studies from Supply Chain and appropriate health authority personnel.

-Vendors sponsoring research share with investigators a responsibility to anticipate potential conflicts of interest and act to avoid or minimize such conflicts.
+Suppliers sponsoring research share with investigators a responsibility to anticipate potential conflicts of interest and act to avoid or minimize such conflicts.